danlee0528/Iris-Species-Machine-Learning/README.md

     - `jupyter notebook`
     - If facing notebook error such as "... no web browser found: could not  locate runnable browser.", type:
         - `jupyter notebook --no-browser`

+# Conclusion
+- Using Petals over Sepal for training the data gives a much better accuracy which is reflected on the heatmap of correlation of features